50+ fun arts and crafts to do at home

 11. Kinetic sand

 Kinetic sand can be moulded, shaped and squished, so it's a wonderful sensory play activity for little kids.
-There's something very soothing about squeezing and crumbling the sand, so this is a relaxing activity to enjoy.
+There's something very soothing about squeezing and crumbling the sand, no matter your age!

-Find out how to make kinetic sand the easy way.
+Find out how to make kinetic sand the easy way and get stuck into this relaxing activity today.

 12. Pipe cleaner crafts

-The humble pipe cleaner is a real lifesaver, because there are so many different things that you can make using them.
+The humble pipe cleaner is a versatile crafting staple - there are so many different things that you can make using them.

-You can make everything from games to bracelets and crowns.
-Get started with Gathered's favourite easy pipe cleaner crafts.
+Create everything from games to bracelets with our round-up of our favourite easy pipe cleaner crafts.

 13. Hand print art ideas

-Browse our hand print painting ideas to find lots of playful ideas that children will adore.
+Browse our handprint painting ideas to find lots of playful ideas children will adore.

 14. Popsicle stick crafts

-Popsicle sticks or lollipop sticks are cheap and can be found in most craft stores – or you can buy big packets of them online.
+Popsicle sticks or lollipop sticks are cheap and can be found in most craft stores.
+You can also buy big packets of them online.

-We love this incredible dream catcher-inspired project, but of course there are endless things you can make using popsicle sticks.
+We love this incredible dream catcher-inspired project, but there are endless things you can make using popsicle sticks.

 Make everything from snakes to ballerinas with Gathered's pick of the best popsicle stick ideas.